cybercrow/cybercrow/README.md

 - 👋 Hi, I’m @cybercrow
-- 👀 I’m interested in ... gay tanks
+- 👀 I’m interested in ... world peace
-- 🌱 I’m currently learning ... your mom
+- 🌱 I’m currently learning ... swift
-- 💞️ I’m looking to collaborate on ...
-Communism
+- 💞️ I’m looking to collaborate on ... anything
-- 📫 How to reach me ... hands
+- 📫 How to reach me ... cheesecake

 <!---
 cybercrow/cybercrow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.